tomekpajak/csharp-design-patterns/README.md

 >Composite pattern lets clients treat the individual objects in a uniform manner.

 Wikipedia says:
->In software engineering, the composite pattern is a partitioning design pattern.
-The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
+>The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
 The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
 Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

 When to use:
 >- application has hierarchical structure and needs generic functionality across the structure.